|Manufacturer||Zhuhai Yinlong Energy Co., Ltd.|

 2 units of the ST Autobus will be trialled for 3 months in 2019, operating a 5 km route within Sentosa Island (likely the Sentosa Beach Tram Route), alongside another 2 units of Navya Autonom Shuttle.

-On 10 April 2017, ST Kinetics (presently ST Engineering Land Systems) announced that it will develop four Mobility-on-Demand-Vehicles (MODVs) with Sentosa Development Corporation (SDC) and the Ministry of Transport (MOT).
+On 10 April 2017, ST Kinetics (now ST Engineering Land Systems) announced that it will develop four Mobility-on-Demand-Vehicles (MODVs) with Sentosa Development Corporation (SDC) and the Ministry of Transport (MOT).
 These vehicles are the ST Autobus and Navya Autonom Shuttle.

-The Mini-Bus is fitted with an array of sensors which enables it to navigate on its own in urbanised areas with or without the aid of GPS.
+The Mini-Bus is fitted with an array of sensors which enables it to navigate on its own in urbanised areas, with or without the aid of GPS.
 It is also able to sense and recognise its surroundings and obstacles such as vehicles and pedestrians in a safe and reliable way, without compromising passengers’ safety.

 Plug-in Charging System

-See Also: Autonomous Buses in Singapore
+See Also: Autonomous Buses in Singapore and Electric Buses in Singapore

 |Basic Technical Specifications|